openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

      :alt: Image of the pin icon for discussion posts

 * Endorse a response.
-Endorsing a response indicates that it provides value to the discussion or that it is the correct answer to a question.
-Click the **check** (or tick mark) icon that displays at upper right of the response.
+Endorsing a response indicates that it provides value to the discussion.
+Click the **check** (or tick) mark icon that displays at upper right of the response.

     .. image:: ../Images/Endorse_Discussion.png
      :alt: Image of the Endorse button for discussion posts

 .. replace this image ^ when new one is available

+* Mark a question as answered.
+You use the same procedure to mark a response as the correct answer to a question as you do to endorse contributions to a discussion.
+Click the **check** (or tick) mark icon for correct answers.

 * Close a post.
 You can respond to a redundant post by (optionally) pasting in a link to the post that you prefer students to contribute to, and prevent further interaction by closing the post.
 Click the **Close** button that displays below the post to close it.

 * Provide post/response/comment guidelines.
-A set of :ref:`guidelines for
-  discussion moderators<Guidance for Discussion Moderators>` or a post in a course-wide discussion topic (such as General) can provide guidance about when to start a new thread by adding a post, responding to an existing post, or commenting on a response.
+You can post information from the :ref:`overview<Overview_discussions>` in this chapter, or the :ref:`anatomy of edX discussions<Anatomy of edX Course Discussions>` in the next chapter, in a course-wide discussion topic (such as General) to provide guidance about when to start a new thread by adding a post, responding to an existing post, or commenting on a response.